 New facilities for 2008 / 09 included three new classrooms, a new library, an extended nursery bungalow, new offices, changing rooms and a new dining room.
 New facilities for 2010 included an Art/DT room at both the Lower and Upper Elms, a Modern Foreign Languages room, speech and drama rooms, learning support rooms and the relocation of the music department to its very own Elms’ Music School in the Catterns Building.

 The Elms is a remarkably successful school, but we are ambitious to offer our children even more opportunities in the future.
-We have a detailed school strategy that sets out our ambitions for the next five years, to ensure we maintain and enhance our many strengths, and build a reputation for excellence on a national level.
+We have a detailed school strategy that sets out our ambitions over the years ahead, to ensure we maintain and enhance our many strengths, and build a reputation for excellence on a national level.

 Teaching and Learning is at the heart of our development plan.
 We aim to build upon our excellent teaching and develop our curriculum further in the juniors by the use of specialists in Design Technology, Art, Information Communication Technology and Science, alongside the other specialism we offer to all pupils.

 We aim to further enhance the children’s involvement in their own learning, through our development of assessment for learning: target setting, use of tracking data, more opportunities for gifted and talented pupils, whilst strengthening our learning support provision.